dekorateio/dekorate/readme.md

 or if you are using gradle:

     gradle build -Dap4k.build=true

+When push is enabled, the registry can be specified as part of the annotation, or via system properties.
+Here's an example via annotation configuration:

+    @EnableDockerBuild(registry="quay.io")
+    public class Main {
+    }

+And here's how it can be done via build properties (system properties):

+    mvn clean install -Dap4k.docker.registry=quay.io -Dap4k.push=true

+Note: Ap4k will **NOT** push images on its own.
+It will delegate to the `docker` binary.
+So the user needs to make sure beforehand that is logged in and has taken all necessary actions for a `docker push` to work.

 #### S2i build hook
 This hook will just trigger an s2i binary build, that will pass the output folder as an input to the build